Cesar Chavez: Personal life

 When Chavez returned home from his service in the military in 1948, he married his high school sweetheart, Helen Fabela.
 The couple moved to San Jose, California.
-With his wife, he had eight children: Fernando (b.1949), Sylvia (b.1950), Linda (b.1951), Eloise (b.1952), Anna (b.1953), Paul (b.1957), Elizabeth (b.1958), and Anthony (b.1958).
+With his wife, he had eight children: Fernando (b.
+1949), Sylvia (b.
+1950), Linda (b.
+1951), Eloise (b.
+1952), Anna (b.
+1953), Paul (b.
+1957), Elizabeth (b.
+1958), and Anthony (b.
+1958).

 Helen avoided the limelight, a trait which Chavez admired.
 While he led the union, she focused on raising the children, cooking, and housekeeping.

-During the latter part of the 1970s, his infidelity with a range of women became common knowledge among senior UFW figures, who kept this knowledge quiet so as not to damage his reputation as a devoted Catholic family man.
+Senior UFW figures later said that Chavez engaged in adultery during the latter part of the 1970s, and that they kept this knowledge quiet so as not to damage his reputation as a devoted Catholic family man.
 After Helen read a love letter written to Chavez by another woman, she temporarily left La Paz and lived with one of her daughters in Delano.
+Chavez denied the affairs and later convinced his wife to return to their home.

 Chavez's children resented the union and displayed little interest in it, although most ended up working for it.
 Of these children, Chavez's eldest son, Fernando, was the only one to graduate from college; Chavez's relationship with Fernando was strained, as he was frustrated with what he saw as his son's interest in becoming middle-class.

 Chavez expressed traditional views on gender roles and was little influenced by the second wave feminism that was contemporary with his activism.
 In his movement, men took almost all the senior roles, with women largely being confined to background roles as secretaries, nurses, or in child-care; the main exception was Huerta.
+According to Huerta, Chavez did not promote women to leading policy-making roles.

 Chavez had a close working relationship with Huerta.
 They became mutually dependent, and although she did not hesitate to raise complaints with him, she also usually deferred to him.
 During their working relationship, they often argued, something which intensified in the latter part of the 1970s.
 Huerta stated that she was Chavez's "whipping girl" when he was under pressure.
+Huerta would later state that Chavez sexually assaulted her on two separate occasions (at least one of which was rape), with both assaults resulting in pregnancies.
+Huerta carried each child to term and they were adopted by other families.
+Genetic testing confirmed that Huerta and Chavez were the biological parents.

 He never had close friendships outside of his family, believing that friendships distracted from his political activism.

-Physically, Chavez was short, and had jet black hair.
+Physically, Chavez was 5'6" and had jet black hair.
 He was quiet, and Bruns described him as being "outwardly shy and unimposing".

 Like many farm laborers, he experienced severe back pain throughout his life.
 He could be self-conscious about his lack of formal education and was uncomfortable interacting with affluent people.
 When speaking with reporters, he sometimes mythologized his own life story.